Making “Cents” of Gas Fireplace Pricing

 One of the biggest benefits of a ventless system is its lower cost due to the lack of venting pipe required.
 On average, a vent-free installation will cost between $2,000 and $3,500, making this a more cost-effective option for those remodeling on a budget.
 However, vent-free fireplaces are not permitted in all areas, so be sure to check local codes and guidelines before installing to ensure local regulations are met.

 What Does it Cost to Run a Gas Fireplace?

-The Bottom Line: The Cost to Install a Gas Fireplace
+Bottom Line: The Cost to Install a Gas Fireplace

-Typically speaking, those looking to budget for a gas fireplace installation should plan to save anywhere from $2,500 to $10,000 for all costs.
+Typically speaking, those looking to budget for a gas fireplace installation should plan to spend anywhere from $2,500 to $10,000 for all costs.
 While this can be a considerable expense, a fireplace installation has a great return on value when it comes time to sell your home.
 On average, a fireplace can return upwards of 90 percent of your investment, and eight out of 10 realtors see fireplaces adding between $1,000 and $5,000 to a home’s value according to a 2016 survey.

 Gas Fireplace Alternatives